 What is a Personal Care Home?

-A personal care home is a private residences that offer personal care services, assistance and supervision to four or more persons.
-Personal care homes offer a smaller, more intimate setting, ideal for persons who might not do well with the larger assisted living facilities.
-Personal care homes are generally located in quiet residential neighborhoods and typically provide meals, laundry, housekeeping, medication supervision, assistance with activities of daily living and activity programs.
+A personal care home is a private residences most often within a subdivision that offer personal care services, assistance and supervision to four or more persons.
+They offer a smaller, more intimate setting, ideal for persons who might not do well with the larger assisted living facilities.
+They typically provide meals, laundry, housekeeping, medication supervision, assistance with activities of daily living and activity programs.

 As with assisted living facilities, the cost of personal care homes varies from location to location.
 On average the cost ranges between $1500 and $3000 per month for room and board.
 This often includes three meals a day, but each facility designates its own costs.

-The biggest difference is that some personal care homes accept Medicaid to help cover the costs of residency.
+The biggest difference is that some personal care homes accept Medicaid to help cover the costs of residency but typically have long wait lists.
 In addition to private funds, other programs such as the Veteran Aid and Attendance Benefits (part of an Improved Pension Benefit), may be available to help pay for room and board.

 The Texas Department of Aging and Disability Services (DADS) licenses and inspects personal care homes to ensure compliance with state regulations.
 Through these regulatory activities, DADS protects Texas citizens who receive long-term care services.